DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Methodology

-\textbf{Model Optimization.} During the training phase, we freeze the pre-trained weights of the foreground and text-line segmentation network from DocGeoNet~\cite{Feng2022geodocnet}, including U2Net and UNet.
-However, for the VGG dedicated to document feature extraction raw document feature extraction, we jointly optimize it with the subsequent diffusion decoder.
+During the training phase, we freeze the pre-trained weights of the foreground and text-line segmentation network from DocGeoNet~\cite{Feng2022geodocnet}, including U2Net and UNet.
+However, for the VGG dedicated to extracting raw document features, we jointly optimize it with the subsequent diffusion decoder.
 To optimize our DvD, instead of predicting noise in~\cite{ho_2020_ddpm}, we follow Luo et al.~\citeyearpar{luo2024flowdiffuser} and Nam et al.~\citeyearpar{nam_2024_diffmatch} to predict the generated object itself.
 Thus, the loss function is given by: